University of Nevada, Las Vegas administered the ACT CAAP in 2013 - 2014.

-University of Nevada, Las Vegas conducted a Value-added administration of the ACT CAAP in Fall 2009 - Spring 2011.
+University of Nevada, Las Vegas conducted a Value-added administration of the ACT CAAP in 2013 - 2014.
 The results are displayed below in the SLO Results tab.

 For additional information on UNLV’s process for administering ACT CAAP, please click on the Assessment Process Tab below.
 For information on the students included in the administration, please click the Students Tested Tab.

 The CAAP exam is administered to all freshmen enrolled in ENG 101 as a course requirement.
 Because of the existing data from freshmen, it is advantageous to test seniors and compare the results between the two groups.